PeterYaoNYU/frugal-leader-election/README.md

 bazel-7.5.0 build //:client
 ```

+TODO:
+Identified bug, before sleep.
+The cause is that there are synchronization error when sending messgaes, causing the messages to be not parsable.

+Proof:
+the system is under small load when the succession of failed requests occurred.
+The cause of the catrastrophe is the node not parsing messages, and then sending an election timeout to everyone else incorrectly.
+Always, before the election timeout, the node says that it cannot parse incoming messages, no exceptions.
+The phenomenom is compunded by increasing the number of worker threads.

 ### How to run?

 > To reproduce, you should only run on the Wisconsin Cluster of CloudLab.
 Emulab has known issue to delay messages without conforming to the predetermined distribution, causing inferior performance.